 This might sound obvious to you, but fewer hedgehogs are being spotted by the public.
-In fact, their numbers are dropping dramatically.
+In fact, hedgehog numbers are dropping dramatically according to the latest statistics.
 The People’s Trust for Endangered Species believes that since the year 2000 we’ve lost 1 in 3 of the hedgehog population.

 In the Middle Ages hedgehogs were called urchins, hedgepigs or furze-pigs, and a group of hedgehogs was called an array, but despite this description hedgehogs live solitary lives with females producing a litter of 4-5 hoglets on average in the summer months.
 They live around 2-5 years in their natural environment, and their spines are made from keratin.

 There are 14 species of hedgehog in the world, but the British native hedgehog Erinaceus Europaeus is the one you might spot in your garden at night or at the side of a road.
 Other types of hedgehog in the UK are pet species such as the African pygmy hedgehog.
 These are indoor pets that can’t survive in the wild and need a different care set up to our wild native nomads.